Perl/PPCs/rfcs/rfcOVID-0019.md

 functionality. `:export` tags, if used, their options, will be used to decide which functions used to decide which functions are lexically exported.

-This module will not allow unexporting lexical functions.
+This RFC does not propose unimporting lexical functions.
+Give that functions are expported locally, the primary need for unimporting methods (not leaving them available in the symbol table) is handled by lexical exports.

 Only coderefs are supported (variables can be wrapped in coderefs).
 We may revisit this decision in the future.